thyb/repro-dynamic-loading/README.md

 - first button works (dynamic import of a normal button)
 - second button don't work (dynamic import of a material button)

 # Start

-After the install, if you want to restart the app, run `npm start`
+After the install, if you want to restart the app, run `npm start` or `./node_modules/.bin/electron .`

 # Build